linode/docs/docs/products/networking/vlans/get-started/index.md

 1. Complete the Linode Creation form with any additional add-ons and settings you'd like to add, and select the `Create Linode` button to complete the Linode creation process.

 {{< note >}}
-When creating or applying a pre-existing vlan to a new Linode, the eth0 interface will always be accessible both to and from the public internet by default.
+When creating or applying a pre-existing VLAN to a new Linode, the eth0 interface will always be accessible both to and from the public internet by default.
 This can be changed at any time by editing the [Configuration Profile](/docs/guides/disk-images-and-configuration-profiles/#editing-a-configuration-profile)
 {{< /note >}}

 ## Adding a VLAN When Creating a New Configuration Profile